MicrosoftDocs/defender-docs/articles/defender-for-cloud/configure-servers-coverage.md

 # Modify Defender for Servers plan settings

-After [deploying the Defender for Servers plan](tutorial-enable-servers-plan.md) in Microsoft Defender for Cloud, you can check whether resources are protected by the plan configure plan features, or turn the plan on and off as needed.
+After [deploying the Defender for Servers plan](tutorial-enable-servers-plan.md) in Microsoft Defender for Cloud, you can check whether resources are protected by the plan, configure plan features, or turn the plan on and off as needed.

 ## Check resource protection

-You can check VM resources to see if Defender for Cloud enabled on them.
+You can check resources to see if Defender for Servers is enabled on them.

-- Defender for Server settings for each resource are inherited by the subscription-level settings by default.
-- If you change settings at the resource level, the resource no longer inherits settings from its parent subscription unless you delete the settings you configured.

 Check as follows:

 1. In Defender for Cloud, select **Inventory**.
+1. In the **Resource Type** query, you can filter the inventory to narrow down results to resources supported by Defender for Servers.
+For example:
+    - Use the **Resource type** query to find virtual machines, AWS EC2 instances, and GCP Compute instances.
+    - Use the **Environment** query to narrow down to Azure, AWS, or GCP resources.

-1. Locate the Defender for Cloud column:
+1. In the virtual machine list, review the **Defender for Cloud** column:

     :::image type="content" source="media/configure-servers-coverage/select-inventory.png" alt-text="Screenshot that shows you where to select Inventory from the main menu." lightbox="media/configure-servers-coverage/select-inventory.png":::

+1. If the column setting is **On**, then Defender for Cloud is enabled, along with any plans switched on in Defender for Cloud, including Defender for Servers.

 You can also check the coverage for all of all your subscriptions and resources using the [Coverage workbook](custom-dashboards-azure-workbooks.md#coverage-workbook).

+> [!NOTE]
+> - Defender for Server settings for each resource are inherited by the subscription-level settings by default.
+> - If you change settings at the resource level, the resource no longer inherits settings from its parent subscription unless you delete the settings you configured.

 ## Modify plan settings